Rinzii/ccmath/README.md

 }
 ```

-## Adding ccmath to your project
+## Adding CCMath to your project

-ccmath has a comprehensive cmake setup and can be easily included in your project using fetchcontent like so:
+CCMath has a comprehensive cmake setup and can be easily included in your project using fetchcontent like so:

 ```cmake
 cmake_minimum_required(VERSION 3.18)